Canadian Forces Parachute Team (CFPT), The Sky Hawks, 1977-1979

 (Author Photo)

-We did a lot of Airshows jumping out of the single-engined de Havilland CSR-123 Otter from from No. 400 "City of Toronto" Air Reserve Squadron, based in Toronto, shown here over Cape Breton, Nova Scotia in 1977.
+We did a lot of Airshows jumping out of the single-engined de Havilland CSR-123 Otter from No. 400 "City of Toronto" Air Reserve Squadron, based in Toronto, shown here over Cape Breton, Nova Scotia in 1977.

 (Author Photo)